 Healthy Urban Planning

-In collaboration with Stoke-on-Trent City Council, CHAD is applying the findings from the latest research to inform the Joint Local Plan for Stoke-on-Trent and Newcastle-under-Lyme.
-This work also involves conducting research into the area of health and planning in order to:
+In collaboration with Stoke-on-Trent City Council, CHAD had tried to apply findings from the latest research to inform the Joint Local Plan for Stoke-on-Trent and Newcastle-under-Lyme.
+This work involved conducting research into the area of health and planning in order to:

 - Listen and explore the challenges experienced by planners